-Addiction Studies: Counseling Models

-Overview of counseling models used in the field of chemical dependency treatment: empathic understanding, case management, problem solving, use of cognitive-behavioral, and solution-oriented and relapse prevention approaches.
+AS 2450 Addiction Studies: Counseling Models 1 s.h.
+Overview of counseling models used in the field of chemical dependency treatment: empathic understanding, case management, problem solving, use of cognitive-behavioral, and solution-orientated and relapse prevention approaches.

-AS 3390 Addiction Studies: Dual Diagnosis (PSY) 1 ch
+AS 3990 Addiction Studies Dual Diagnosis (PSY) 1 s.h.
 An introduction to understanding the assessment and treatment of individuals who have a dual disorder of mental illness and chemical dependency, including presentation of specific intervention strategies and program designs.